 61 C.E.

-Written from Rome during imprisonment, Paul writes the Epistle to the Philippians as a letter of joy, encouragement, and steadfastness under persecution; it is carried by Epaphroditus as its courier.
+Written from Rome during imprisonment, Paul writes the Epistle to the Philippians as a letter of joy, encouragement, and steadfastness under persecution; Epaphroditus carries it as its courier.

 62 C.E.